lainq/ls/README.md

-# ls
+# `LS`

-ls command implemented in different languages :wink:
+A simple implementation of the ls command, created using typescript